polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 In this post, we discussed different floating point formats and how to cast a model to a different format.
 We also showed how to train a simple network on the MNIST dataset and how to quantize it to different formats.
 Additionally, we demonstrated how to test the accuracy of the model on the test dataset and how to make inferences on a single image.

-For the convenience of the reader, the full code can be found [here](https://colab.research.google.com/drive/14GsIGZTO24kI8lfTOQNWCM1W06IrXYuZ?usp=sharing).
+For the convenience of the reader, the full code can be found in the Google colab notebook [here](https://colab.research.google.com/drive/14GsIGZTO24kI8lfTOQNWCM1W06IrXYuZ?usp=sharing).

 I hope you enjoyed this post and learned something new.
 If you have any questions or suggestions, please leave a comment below.
 Thank you for reading!